-There are several reasons why you might choose to propagate your Anthurium Clarinervium.
 Firstly, it’s the best way to get new plants for free!
 These can make great gifts for friends and family or simply just help expand your urban jungle!

-Make sure that you only propagate the healthy parts of your Anthurium Clarinervium though, as trying to propagate leaves that are rotting or have pests will just transfer these problems onto your new plant.
+Make sure that you only use the healthy parts of your Anthurium Clarinervium though, as trying to propagate leaves that are rotting or have pests will just transfer these problems onto your new plant.

 What tools will I need to propagate my Anthurium Clarinervium?

 Let’s start off with the easy part – knowing what equipment you’ll need to propagate an Anthurium Clarinervium.
 It’s important to make sure you have all the right things before you start the process.

 Newspaper or plastic sheet if you’re propagating indoors

 What are the different methods I can use to propagate my Anthurium Clarinervium?

 The only downside to these plants is that there is only really one successful method; division of the mother plant.
 This is because they grow from a central part rather than growing nodes along a main stem like you’ll find on Monstera or Pothos plants.